-An everyday check-in seems to be important, especially during the pandemic time, in a community.
-You can contribute to this collective identity by submitting a form on A Daily Check.
+Belonging to a community, sometimes an everyday check-in or a survey is required.
+You can contribute to a collective identity by submitting a form on A Daily Check.
 The outcome is generated from the average of all the submissions.
-Are we controlling the data or are we disappeared in the data?

 Can someone’s movement be repeated by themselves?
 Are actors aware of their acting and people aware of their behaving?
 Are we acting or behaving under a gaze?
 This video (non)fiction shows these two states of our body, natural and unnatural, aware and unaware.
 The video on the left is a hidden camera.
 On the right is when people are told to react the movement in front of the camera.